ComputerLars/The-Syntheticist-Papers/content/5scheme.md

   addText('3.
 Singularity', 12, 'bold');
   addText(formData['singularity']);

+  // Follow-up Questions for Table 3
+  addText('Follow-up Questions for Table 3', 12, 'bold');
+  addText('1.
+Outline initial steps for overlapping AI governance structures into existing human systems.', 12, 'bold');
+  addText(formData['overlapping-steps']);

+  addText('2.
+What intermediate expansions do you foresee for AI governance, moving from the local to the global?', 12, 'bold');
+  addText(formData['expansions-ai-governance']);

+  addText('3.
+Define a goal for the singularity and the metrics you will use to measure success.', 12, 'bold');
+  addText(formData['singularity-goal']);

   // Table 4
   addText('Table 4: Computational Cooperation Framework', 12, 'bold');
   addText('1.
 AI Counterparts', 12, 'bold');